ckeditor/ckeditor5/packages/ckeditor5-alignment/docs/features/text-alignment.md

 ## Configuring alignment options

-It is, of course, possible to configure which alignment options the editor should support.
-Use the {@link module:alignment/alignment~AlignmentConfig#options `alignment.options`} configuration option to do so (you can choose from `'left'`, `'right'`, `'center'` and `'justify'`,  but `'left'` should be always included).
+It is possible to configure which alignment options are available in the editor by setting the {@link module:alignment/alignment~AlignmentConfig#options `alignment.options`} configuration option.
+You can choose from `'left'`, `'right'`, `'center'` and `'justify'`;  note that `'left'` should always be included).

-For example, the following editor will support only two alignment to the left and to the right:
+For example, the following editor will support only two alignment options: to the left and to the right:

 ```js
 ClassicEditor